 SANA REGISTRY OVERVIEW

-The SANA Operator creates new registries based on a the procedures contained in reference [6].
-Registration rules for change authority are defined in reference [5] and are repeated here of convenience:
+The SANA Operator creates new registries based on the procedures contained in reference [6].
+Registration rules for change authority are defined in reference [6] and are repeated here for convenience:

 Change requires a CCSDS approved document.

 Change requires an engineering review by a designated expert or group.
 The expert for that registry is assigned by the CESG based on the WG recommendation.